 Everything you need to know about time travel, the Big Bang Theory, Schrodinger's cat, the Higgs boson ... and more.
 This is an introductory course designed specifically for non-science majors.
 In a descriptive, non-mathematical framework, it presents the deepest ideas in modern physics - Relativity and Quantum Mechanics - and their impact on life, the universe, and everything, including the nature of space, time, matter, energy, reality and the high technology we take for granted.
-A variety of practical work, such as measuring the age of the universe, the speed of the fastest thing in the universe, the structure of the smallest atom, etc., as well as assessing societal impact, illustrates the course material in a form accessible to all.
+A variety of practical work, such as measuring the age of the universe, the speed of the fastest thing in the universe, the structure of the smallest atom, etc. illustrates the course material in a form accessible to all.